electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/exterior/s-line/_index.md

 ![s-line-badge](s-line-badge.jpg "s-line badge")

+The option Id is **PY2** for s-line exterior.

-S-line can be combined with a [black optics](/models/q4-e-tron/exterior/styling/#black-optics) package
+S-line exterior package can be combined with a [black optics](/models/q4-e-tron/exterior/styling/#black-optics) package

+## Additional requiremens with S-line exterior

+It is important to know if you want the s-line exterior option (PY2) it is required to have minimum 20" wheels and you need to choose sport suspension (option ID **1JC**) or dynamic driver package plus with option PY2.

 {{% children description="true" depth="1" %}}